 Fare Structures and Ticket Options

-The fare structures in London are designed to accommodate a wide range of travelers through a combination of pay-as-you-go options, travelcards, and discounted schemes.
+The fare structures in London are designed to accommodate a wide range of travelers through a combination of pay-as-you-go options, Travelcards, and discounted schemes.
 Understanding fare zones and ticket validity is key to optimizing costs.

 - Fare zones divide London into concentric areas, with Zone 1 covering central locations and outer zones extending outward, influencing fare prices.